Top Payment Gateways In UK

 One of the main advantages of SagePay is that they also offer more than online payments – you can take orders over the phone and through EPOS systems.

-Sage Pay has truly developed from being a small company in UK to one of the major payment processing services across Europe.
-It brings viable solutions that meet your business needs with top class security
+Sage Pay has truly developed from being a small company in the UK to one of the major payment processing services across Europe.
+It brings viable solutions that meet your business needs with top-class security

 Key Features of Sage Pay Payment Gateway are:

 - Real-time analytics

 Monthly Fees: From £20.90 for 350 transactions per month, £45 for 500 transactions per month (additional transactions at 12p each).